layer-3/docs/docs/legacy/glossary.md

 #### Adjudicator

 Our state channel smart contract is called the [Adjudicator](../../../legacy/architecture-and-design/smart-clearing-protocol.md#adjudicator-smart-contract).
 Its role is to hold the [collateral](../../../legacy/architecture-and-design/risk-management.md#collateral) of each participant while the channel is open.
-In case of a [settlement ](glossary.md#settlement)issue, the Adjudicator is also able to manage collateral to overcome the dispute.
+In case of a [settlement](glossary.md#settlement)issue, the Adjudicator is also able to manage collateral to overcome the dispute.

 #### Atomic Swap